johnnymetz/johnny-metz-blog/content/posts/hadolint.md

 RUN pip install --upgrade --no-cache-dir pip && \
   pip install --no-cache-dir -r requirements.txt

-COPY src ./src
+COPY . .

 CMD ["python", "manage.py", "runserver", "0.0.0.0:8000"]
 ```

 A few changes that need further explanation:

 - We're tagging the `python` base image with the latest available Python minor version, which is currently `3.10`.
-We're not including the patch version (`3.10.2`) because Python patch version updates are backwards compatible and can include important bug/security fixes.
+We're not including the patch version (`3.10.2`) because Python patch versions are backwards compatible and generally include useful bug fixes.
 - I generally like to use the `/app` working directory to keep my Docker images consistent but you can use any new or existing directory you want.
 - We're ignoring `DL3013` because we want to download the latest version of `pip`.
 There's no need to pin it to a specific version.